 Wow.
-We are not even halfway through 2020 and have already gone from Bull to Bear to Bull.
+We were not even halfway through 2020 and had already gone from Bull to Bear to Bull.

 Bear Market Rally

 We also saw multiple examples of “Bear Market rallies,” a short-term increase in stock prices during a longer-term Bear Market.
 The rally appears to be the end of the Bear Market but is not.
-The rally ends and then the market continues to decline past the level where the rally began.
+The rally ends before there is a 20% gain and then the market continues to decline past the level where the rally began.

 According to Investopedia.com, “every Bear Market has spawned at least one rally of 5 percent or more before the market corrects.
 Two-thirds of the 21 Bear Markets that occurred between 1901 and 2015 experienced rallies of 10 percent or more.”

 There were three Bear Market rallies before the current Bull Market began.
 They ranged from 5.9% to 9.3% and only lasted a day.